alkmnd/ConnectTeam/README.md

 **Note:**

-For all REST Api authenticated requests, ensure to include the Authorization header with the value Bearer your_access_token.
-This token is obtained through the user authentication process described in the first section.
+For all REST Api authenticated requests, ensure to include the Authorization header with the value Bearer
+<your_access_token>.
+This token is obtained through the user authentication process described in the
+first section.
 All requests require a valid authorization token in the header.